 Lower back and anterior pelvic pain can come from many sources, including:

 A thorough examination can determine whether an individual’s pain is caused by a problem with the spine, nerves, muscles, or sacroiliac joint.
-Physiotherapists are well versed in anatomy, biology, physiology and kinesiology (body movement).
-This allows them to pinpoint areas of concern when symptoms such as low back pain radiating to the pelvis.
+Physiotherapists are well-versed in anatomy, biology, physiology, and kinesiology (body movement).
+This allows them to pinpoint areas of concern when symptoms such as low back pain radiate to the pelvis.
 However, Dorsalgia may also be a cause.

 Bulging Discs and Nerve Root Irritation

 A bulging disc is a common age-related problem that can lead to nerve irritation.
 This type of disc injury can occur with or without nerve root irritation at any level along the spine.
 Keep in mind that a mild form of wide disc bulging is a normal part of the aging process.
 Fortunately, many adults undergo this degenerative change without experiencing any significant pain.

 However, a moderate to severe bulge that is localized especially in the lumbar region can lead to inflammation that puts excessive pressure on the nerve roots.
 When this occurs, low back pain and referred pain often cause difficulty with weight-bearing movements.
 Altered sensations in other parts of the body may develop, such as pelvic pain and tingling or numbness in the extremities.